PinkysRevenge/Crowned-Mantis/README.md

 This toolhead uses a modified duct from the CrownCooler toolhead from SneakyTreeSnake (https://github.com/sneakytreesnake/CrownCooler) that mounts to the X Carriage of the Mantis 5015 Toolhead by Long (https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Long/Mantis_Dual_5015) to create a light and stiff setup for CPAP on Voron 2.4 and Trident printers.

+##BOM

+-Rapido HF Hotend (if you'd like a version for another hotend, let me know) -Sherpa Mini Extruder https://github.com/Annex-Engineering/Sherpa_Mini-Extruder (I plan to make a version for Orbiter/VZ-Hextrudor soon)
+-3010 hot end fan
+-CPAP fan, controller, and 15mm ID CPAP hose (see below for more details on CPAP setup) -Mantis Carriage and magprobe setup https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Long/Mantis_Dual_5015 -5x 3mm heat set inserts (not including others needed for the Mantis carriage and Sherpa Mini -3x 2mm heat set inserts (if you want a version that uses 3mm let me know) -Various 3mm and 2mm screws

+##CPAP Sourcing and Setup

-(CPAP sourcing instructions below courtesy of Chirpy, checkout his great CPAP mod for the v0.1 here: https://github.com/chirpy2605/voron/tree/main/V0/StovePipe)
+(instructions below courtesy of Chirpy, checkout his great v0.1 CPAP mod here: https://github.com/chirpy2605/voron/tree/main/V0/StovePipe)

 CPAP fans not only have a high CFM, they generally also have very high static pressure.
 This allows air to be delivered to the hotend with greater force than traditional blower fans.